paulh002/VFO-ESP32-Si5351/README.md

+# VFO-ESP32-Si5351 v2.3
+I added a new version of the pcb to support Wifi and uses a buck converter for powersupply.
+I am still testing if the buck converter does not generate to much noise.
+Source code is adjusted to use new GPIO ports so ADC1 is only used

 # VFO-ESP32-Si5351 v2.2
 Now my transceiver is in a box, it is more easy to update software using wifi.
 This release support this.
 The only problem is that some analog ports will not support both ADC and wifi, in the next release I will update the PCB and rearange the analog inputs to user ADC1 only.